 This course focuses on the relationship between writing/devising and the performance process.
 Students will explore opportunities to develop their own creative potential through original performance writing in a range of different media and platforms including, individual, collaborative, interactive, live or virtual.

-|Objectives||Upon the successful completion of this course, students will be expected to demonstrate:|
+On successful completion of the course students will be able to:

 1. Ability to apply writing/devising/scoring skills in a diverse range of non-verbal and verbal performance texts